Metro Bank (United Kingdom): History

 In November 2021, Metro Bank entered talks with the Carlyle Group concerning a possible takeover bid.

 On 6–8 October 2022, Metro Bank's mobile banking app failed, resulting in its customers being unable to manage their accounts remotely.

+In October 2023, it was revealed that JPMorgan Chase had considered a bid for Metro Bank before opting not to proceed due to the capital required by the bank.
+Metro was also claimed to have rejected an offer from fellow challenger bank Shawbrook.

+On 8 October 2023, Metro Bank secured a £325m capital raise alongside £600m of debt refinancing with Jaime Gilinski Bacal, the second richest person in Colombia, becoming the controlling shareholder with around a 53% stake in the business.

+In November 2024, Metro Bank was fined £16.7 million by the Financial Conduct Authority for failing to ensure an automated system was correctly checking customer transactions for potential money laundering until four years after it was installed.

 Services

 Metro Bank provides banking services to personal and business customers.
 It is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.